denzelxav/Plantfolio/README.md

 ## Instructions on how to run the application
 The application works by simply running a .exe file.
 To do so, go to the main branch in GitLab and open the dist folder.
 In the dist folder, open Plantfolio.exe and press download.
 Save this file somewhere and double click to open the application.
+On most computers, Window Defender will give a pop-up.
+In this case, click on 'More information' and click 'Run anyway'.
 Alternatively, you can run it straight from python by opening the repository in VScode or PyCharm and running "python -m project" in the terminal.